CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 (east-west,north-south) quarters and the loops are done over each, sequentially.

 The ``wghtfile`` decomposition drives the decomposition based on weights provided in a weight file.
-That file should be a netcdf file with a double real field called ``wght`` containing the relative weight of each gridcell.  :ref:`fig-distrbB` (b) and (c) show an example.
+That file should be a netCDF file with a double real field called ``wght`` containing the relative weight of each gridcell.  :ref:`fig-distrbB` (b) and (c) show an example.
 The weights associated with each gridcell will be